Welcome to the culture book, the book about us at Thatsup!

 On your first day we also have a tradition of treating everyone in the team for lunch at some fancy place, like Tranan or Rolfs Kök. 😋

-It’s important for us that you quickly understand who you are and how you fit in at the company.
+It’s important to us that you quickly understand who you are and how you fit in at the company.
 We know that you feel the pressure to deliver, but we want you to relax first and let us teach you everything we know, then you get to show off.
 You’ll sit down with every part of the company on your first week.
 We don’t demand that you know programming if we hired you for sales, but we want to create an understanding that everyone is equal and that everyone should have some understanding of what colleagues work with.
 You should have this too after your first week.
 That’s also the easiest way for you to understand our purpose and our vision.
 Plus you get to know everyone, which is probably the most important thing.

 *We believe in freedom, freedom not to get stuck in old habits or chairs.
 Rotation is good.

 Why do we do what we do?
-Our purpose is to give our users the best places to go to in the city.
+Our purpose is to help our users find the best places to go to in the city.
 Easy to say, but really hard to achieve.
 That’s why there are so many doing it, but so few doing it well.
 We’re filling that empty space.

 Brasseriet is like gold, literally.